softwaregroup-bg/ut-run/microservices.md

         // can be hot reloaded if run.hotReload=true in the configuration [require.resolve('ut-module4'), ...customization],

-        // if array is passed the first element can be array of 2 strings,
+        // if array is passed the first element can be an object,
-        // the first string is the path to the module and the second is
-        // the path to the module package.json [[require.resolve('ut-module5'),
+        // with properties pkg and main, which hold paths to module
+        // and module's package.json.
+This enables both hot reload
+        // (if configured) and proper installation in Kubernetes [{
+            main: require.resolve('ut-module5'),
+            pkg: require.resolve('ut-module5/package.json')
-          require.resolve('ut-module5/package.json')], ...customization],
+         }, ...customization],

     ];
 };